Indirect Taxes (home)

 Direct and Indirect Income Taxes

-This information will show that the income tax is an indirect tax, as it applies to corporations and businesses, but functions as a direct tax on individuals who are merely wage earners.
 The income tax had its origin and took hold by aiming the taxing policies to the rich and the accumulation of wealth, where less than 3% of the population paid these income taxes.
 The Pollock decision was only concerned with separating the source of the income from taxing the source itself.
-The 16th Amendment was introduced to be sure that incomes, "from whatever source derive" was taxable as an excise or indirect tax.
-The Internal Revenue Code, Subtitle A-Income Taxes PART I §61 states that "income means all income from whatever source derived, including (but not limited to) ..."
-The correct interpretation reads the words "income from whatever source" to mean that property, or the source is separate from the income.
+The 16th Amendment was introduced to be sure that incomes, "from whatever source derived" was taxable as an excise or indirect tax.

-2. The "Individual Income Tax" is an indirect tax with plenary power under the Constitution. the Internal Revenue Code1 requires all employers to "deduct" (i.e., excise), and forward wage and employment taxes collected at the source or payment.
+2. The "Individual Income Tax" is an indirect tax with plenary power under the Constitution. the Internal Revenue Code 1 requires all employers to "deduct" (i.e., excise), and forward wage and employment taxes collected at the source or payment.
 In this method, the wage and employment taxes are indirect and within the constitutional authority of indirect taxes.

 The Internal Revenue Code 26 U.S. Code § 3403: (a) Liability for tax. - The employer shall be liable for the payment of the tax required to be deducted and withheld under this chapter, and shall not be liable to any person for the amount of any such payment.
+2

 Taxes on individual income activity, i.e., wages and salaries, are subject to indirect taxes and must be collected indirectly.
 The first income tax in 1961 was an indirect tax, as it was collected by the employer and paid by the employer to the government.
 The Social Security tax is an indirect tax, as it is collected by the employer and paid by the employer to the government.
 The Current Tax Payment Act of 1943, Pub.
 L. 68, Ch.
 120, 57 Stat.
 126 (June 9, 1943), re-introduced the requirement to withhold income tax in the United States.
 Tax withholding had been introduced in the Tariff Act of 1913 but repealed by the Income Tax Act of 1916.